Newborn baby found in Queens, rushed to hospital in critical condition

 RELATED | 3 aboard helicopter that went down, rolled on side in Connecticut

-Police say the child's mother is in custody at the 106th Precinct.
-Charges against her are pending.
+Police say the child's 23-year-old mother is currently as the hospital for evaluation.

 The details surrounding the incident remain unknown at this time.